Linda Tsao Yang

 Asian Corporate Governance Association

-From 1993 to 1999, she was the U.S. Ambassador and Executive director to the Board of Directors of The Asian Development Bank in Manila.
-Ambassador Yang was the first woman Executive Director appointed by the United States Government to the board of a multilateral financial institution and the first Executive Director appointed by President Clinton and confirmed by the U.S. Senate.
+She served as the U.S. Ambassador and Executive Director to the Board of Directors of The Asian Development Bank from 1993 to 1999.
+She was the first woman appointed by the United States Government to the board of a multilateral financial institution and the first Executive Director appointed by President Clinton and confirmed by the U.S. Senate.